-Trump's move to cut WHO funding prompts world condemnation
+Trump's halt to WHO funding prompts condemnation as coronavirus cases near 2 million

 U.S. health advocacy group Protect Our Care said Trump’s WHO funding withdrawal was “a transparent attempt ... to distract from his history downplaying the severity of the coronavirus crisis and his administration’s failure to prepare our nation”.

-The world economy is expected to shrink by 3% this year, the International Monetary Fund said, marking the steepest downturn since the Great Depression.

-Trump, who has declared he will decide when to lift U.S. lockdowns, suggested some Democratic state governors were “mutineers” after New York Governor Andrew Cuomo said he would refuse any order that risked reigniting the outbreak.
+Denmark became the latest country to ease its coronavirus lockdown on Wednesday, by reopening schools and day care centres.
+But concerns they might become breeding grounds for a second wave of cases convinced thousands of parents to keep their children at home.

-(Open tmsnrt.rs/3aIRuz7 in a separate browser for an interactive graphic to track the global spread.)
+(Open tmsnrt.rs/3aIRuz7 in a separate browser for an interactive graphic to track the global spread)

 Reporting from Reuters bureaux across the world; Writing by Lincoln Feast and Nick Macfie; Editing by Robert Birsel and Philippa Fletcher